Battery Logic : It's Real, it's Here and it's Yours

 Once charged you use your rechargeable batteries as you would any other standard battery, the only difference is that after a few charges you are no longer handing over your cash for 'throwaway' batteries.
 All our chargers and batteries pay for themselves pretty quickly.
 Welcome to Battery Logic!

-Eneloop batteries are the battery of choice for almost every application.
-Don't for one minute think that you are getting a lesser battery simply because the capacity is rated at 2000mAH whilst our regular NiMH AA batteries are rated at 2300,2500 or even 2700mAh.
+Fujitsu and Eneloop batteries are the battery of choice for almost every application.
+Don't for one minute think that you are getting a lesser battery simply because the standard eneloop battery capacity is rated at 2000mAH whilst regular NiMH AA batteries might be rated at 2300,2500 or even 2700mAh.

-If you charged a 2700mAh AA and a 2000mAh Eneloop battery and put them both to use immediately in a power hungry device then the 2700mAh battery would give you approximately 25% longer use due to its higher initial capacity.
-If however you left the batteries in a digital camera for example and came back to them three or four weeks later then the Eneloop batteries would now give you longer use because they will have held on to most of their power while the 2700mAh battery would have lost a considerable amount of charge due to the self discharge mentioned earlier.
+As an example, if you charged a standard 2700mAh AA and a 2000mAh Eneloop battery and put them both to use immediately in a power hungry device then the 2700mAh battery would give you approximately 25% longer use due to its higher initial capacity.
+If however you left the batteries in a device such as a digital camera, and came back to them three or four weeks later then the Eneloop batteries would now give you longer use because they will have held on to most of their power while the 2700mAh battery would have lost a considerable amount of charge due to the self discharge mentioned earlier.

 In a nutshell the numbers game (mAh capacity) goes out the window unless you really hammer your batteries and are constantly charging them when used in extremely power hungry devices.
 For the average user, Eneloop batteries offer a much more reliable solution and this is why we now sell more AA Eneloop batteries than all other AA batteries put together!